ricobandy/ricobandy.github.io/_posts/2025-02-15-Cicada-HTB.md

   - hackthebox
 tags:
   - Active Directory
-  - AS-REP Roasting
-  - Aclpwn
+  - SMB
-  - Bloodhound
+  - LDAP
-  - Sharphound
+  - SeBackupPrivilege
 ---

 ## Summary

-Cicada is a windows AD box which required enumerating SMB shares to retrieve a default password in a note and the bruteforcing RID to obtain a list of users to perform a password spray attack.
+Cicada is a windows AD box which required enumerating SMB shares to retrieve a default password in a note and then bruteforcing RID to obtain a list of users to perform a password spray attack.
 This leads to obtaining a user with shell access as well as being in the Backup Operators group.
-Thise preivileges are used to dump registry hhives and dump the machine hashes
+These privileges are used to dump registry hives and dump the machine hashes

 ## Box Details

-OS: Windows
+- OS: Windows
-Difficulty: Easy
+- Difficulty: Easy

 <img src="/assets/images/cicada/cicada-logo.png">

 ## Scanning

-- NMAP TCP Port Scans
+- nmap TCP Port Scans

 ```
 $ sudo nmap -p- --min-rate 10000 10.129.118.69